oitzujoey/duck-lisp/docs/language.md

 (defun print-args (&rest args)
   (print (length args))
   (println args)
-  args)
+  ;; The last form of a function definition provides the value to return. args)
 (print-args 1 2 3 4 5)  ; Prints 5(1 2 3 4 5)